Xavionic/Kampus-Indonesia/README.md

 ## About Project

-This project is assignment for internship for Kampus Indonesia, created by Muhammad Furqony Sabililhaq with Laravel Framework, Bootstrap, and Tailwind CSS.
+This project is assignment for internship for Kampus Indonesia, created by Muhammad Furqony Sabililhaq with Laravel Framework, Google Console API, Bootstrap, and Tailwind CSS.

 ## Recommmendation